ikaazhar/ikaazhar/README.md

 * Top 20 Mid-term Semester 1 in Foundation
 * 4 Flat Student in Semester 1 & 2 in Foundation

-* 🌍  I'm based in Skudai, Johor, Malaysia
-* 🖥️  See my portfolio at [https://ikaazhar.github.io/](https://ikaazhar.github.io/)
-* ✉️  You can contact me at [nurulikasyafiny@graduate.utm.my](mailto:nurulikasyafiny@graduate.utm.my)
-* 🧠  I'm learning C++
-* ⚡  My hobby is drawing and I had develop some good skill from over the years of drawing.

 ### Skills